-Waterfalls are indeed breathtaking.
+Top 10 Highest Waterfalls in the World: Waterfalls are indeed breathtaking.
 Waterfalls are formed when a rivulet or any water body falls across a mountainous ledge and keeps on flowing in plunging.
-Geologists and wanderers have found it tough to give an exact definition or classification about the highest waterfalls across the world.
+Geologists and wanderers have found it tough to give an exact definition or classification of the highest waterfalls across the world.

 It is indeed difficult to determine that from where waterfalls start and end.
 The volume of flow, the temperature, and the speed of water is difficult to compute.